 Poof!
 Dragon Lady has metamorphosed into The Nice Editor (me).
 I see myself as, above all, the one who helps the author to achieve the most clarity.
 My formula is consistency + simplicity = clarity.
 When we lock horns, the author and I, 9 times out of 10 I will conclude, "It's your book."
-The tenth time I might say the usage is archaic and doesn't reflect well on the author; we are following CMS and not APA, but if the whole manuscript has been styled in APA, it is not my task to redo it, as long as there is consistency.
+The tenth time I might say the usage is archaic and doesn't reflect well on the author.
+If we are following CMS and not APA, but if the whole manuscript has been styled in APA, it is not my task to redo it, as long as there is consistency.
 Where an editor doesn't conform to style, she/he must at least be consistent, the second-highest step in the ladder.
 The Nice Editor gives the author more time if she/he needs it for good reasons or has made up a good enough reason.
 There was one author who, during production, had to have an operation during early pregnancy and then had to fly to California during late pregnancy due to a death in her husband's family.
 Then she had her baby.
 And she received her finished book at approximately the same time.
 So she received three extensions.
 Then there was the time that my father died and one obsessive author phoned to ask how long this event might postpone publication of his book.
 His wife was pregnant.
 The acquiring editor was horrified that he sent no condolences but was harsh and annoyed.
 Well, I finally received a condolence call and quoted him a verse from Horace "non ignara mali," which means "I am not unschooled in suffering," a double entendre in that malus can also mean "evil," turning the meaning to "Not unschooled in abuse," or something similar.
 The rest of the phrase continues, "I have learned to help out miserable wretches."
 The words are spoken by Virgil's Dido when Aeneas, shipwrecked, first reaches the shores of the country she rules, Carthage.
 Having returned after a week of intense mourning, I drowned myself in work in an attempt to forget about everything and his book received the highest priority.
 At one point, in my fervor, I phoned his home just at the moment when his wife had gone to sleep after bringing the new baby home.
 He wasn't there, but answering machines had been invented, so why didn't she use it?
 I felt silly but conscientious.

 Back to the basics, another pet peeve of mine is unnecessary personification, as in "The job needs to be quick," for example, or "Health needs to be a top priority."
 Inanimate nouns don't need.
 People do. [more on this later]